How does a COVID-19 infection develops: un update

 COVID-19 binds to the hemoglobin beta chain

 The hemoglobin molecule consists of four porphyrin chains, two of which are identical.
 The most common hemoglobin in humans consists of two alpha and two beta chains.
-The COVID-19 virus binds to the beta chain and causes the blood cells to produce glycoproteins.
-These bind to the haem and the iron ion is released.
-Without the iron ion, oxygen can no longer bind to the hemoglobin and is released.
-In the long term, oxygen saturation is therefore lower; the SpO2 level drops.
+The COVID-19 virus binds to the beta chains, causing the blood cells to produce glycoproteins.
+These glycoproteins bind to the haem, causing it to release the iron ion.
+Without its iron ion, oxygen can no longer bind to the haemoglobin molecule and therefore it is released.
+In the long term, this causes oxygen saturation to decease: the SpO2 level drops.

 The release of erythropoietin in the kidneys

 The body compensates for this lack of ability to transport and release oxygen (hypoxia) by allowing the kidneys to release hormones such as erythropoietin.
 Erythropoietin increases the production of new red blood cells with haemoglobinis released in the bone marrow.
-For this reason, increased haemoglobin and reduced oxygen saturation in the blood are one of the most important characteristics for an infection, along with increased iron.
-Free iron from the infected blood cells enters the blood is highly reactive and causes oxidative damage.
-There are two ways the lungs can eliminate free iron: the alveoli contain macrophages that can detect and absorb free radicals such as free iron.
-The second is a lining of the walls, the so-called epithelial surface, which has a thin layer of liquid packed with high levels of antioxidant molecules.
-These molecules can bind the free iron.
+Therefore, increased haemoglobin, reduced oxygen saturation in the blood and increased iron are some of the most important characteristics in Covid-19 infection.
+Free iron from the infected blood cells entering the blood is highly reactive and causes oxidative damage.
+There are two ways in which the lungs can eliminate free iron.
+Firstly, the alveoli contain macrophages that can detect and absorb free radicals such as free iron.
+Secondly, epithelial surface linings contain a thin layer of liquid rich in antioxidant molecules, which are able to bind free iron.

 Pulmonary oxidative stress

-Due to the large amount of iron, these measures to bind the iron are overloaded and the process of pulmonary oxidative stress begins.
-This leads to damage and inflammation, which can be seen in CT scans of the lungs of COVID-19 patients.
-With these inflammations, the fluid layer drops into the alveoli.
-In pneumonia, this damage is almost always on one side of the lungs, but in COVID-19 patients it is always bilateral, so to both sides.
+Due to the excess iron, these mechanisms soon become overloaded and pulmonary oxidative stress begins.
+This leads to damage and inflammation, which can be seen in CT scans of the lungs of COVID-19 patients, in which the fluid layer drops into the alveoli.
+In pneumonia infections, this damage is almost always in only one lung, but in COVID-19 patients, it is in both.

-The red blood cells can simply no longer transport oxygen.
-The affected haemoglobin is permanently deprived of its power because it has lost its iron ion.
+The red blood cells are no longer able to transport oxygen.
+The affected haemoglobin molecules are permanently deprived of their ability to transport oxygen, since they have lost their iron ions.

 The liver is trying to store iron

-The liver tries to remove the iron from the blood and store it again.
-The liver is also overloaded due to the lack of oxygen.
-Liver cells die and alanine aminotransferase (ALT) and other liver enzymes are released.
+The liver attempts to remove the excess iron from the blood and to store it, but the liver also becomes overloaded due to the lack of oxygen.
+Liver cells die, causing alanine aminotransferase (ALT) and other liver enzymes to be released.
 Increased ALAT, CRP and Alkalic Phosphatase are also characteristic.

 Effect on HPU (under construction)